 Perhaps you are a manager or leader and want to develop the autonomy of your people, to get them to drive, rather than passively follow, how would you go about this?

 A Senior Private Banker shared with me that when he got a new boss, he asked him whether he liked his people to speak up with ideas or just follow instructions.
 The boss said that he “definitely wanted new ideas”, but when this Private Banker did speak up, he was shot down.
 After two more attempts at speaking up, he drew the conclusion that autonomy was not appreciated.

 Whether employees are encouraged to exercise autonomy is driven by the organization’s culture and their manager’s leadership style.
 This is the space I love to work in.
 Helping clients to develop leaders and self-leaders.
 This is no longer just as nice to have, it’s a must-have.

 McKinsey & Company's survey of 18,000 people in 15 countries about the Future of Work, not surprisingly spotlights the need for Digital Skills.
 But it also highlights that Self-leadership, Cognitive and Interpersonal Skills are essential.

 My own work and research confirm these findings, and I'm excited to share that my psychometric test to assess self-leadership is now available.

-To develop autonomy, to become the driver of your life and career, it is important to remember that as humans we can be powerful.
+To develop autonomy, and to become the driver of your life and career, it is important to remember that as humans we can be powerful.
 We cannot fly or shoot fire from our eyes like Superman but can Think/Feel, and Do.
-We have the power of Head, Heart, and Hand.
+We have the power of the Head, Heart, and Hand.
 As Steven Covey talks about in his ‘Seven Habits of Highly Effective People,’ we have the power to be proactive.
 When we Do and Say, we have the power to choose ‘How’ we do it or ‘How’ we Say it.
 When we do these things intentionally, we make a real difference.